Walk to the Sárvár city centre from our hotel and spa

 Resort award for Sárvár

 Named as a health resort in 2012, Sárvár is the first Hungarian settlement to receive this prestigious recognition since 1984.

 The Nádasdy Castle and Museum is just a 10-minute walk from the hotel.
 The Renaissance building serves as both the symbol for and the cultural centre of the town.
-Nádasdy Historical Festival, the International Folklore Festival, the Competition and Festival of Brass and Reed Bands and the International Motorbike Meeting are held each year at the castle.
+The castle hosts the Nádasdy Historical Festival, the International Folklore Festival, the Competition and Festival of Brass and Reed Bands and the International Motorbike Meeting each year.

 Rowing-lake, located behind the spa, features several lakes connected with 5 bridges and 5 islands.
-Guests can enjoy fishing and rowing, and in the winter, ice skating and a newly developed playground for adults.
+Guests can enjoy fishing and rowing, and in the winter, ice skating.

 Nearby Szombathely is home to a number of Roman and Baroque historical sites, including the Baroque cathedral, Iseum (Isis’ penetralia), ancient Ivy Road and the village museum.

 Kőszeg, the castle of Jurisics, serves as the symbol of the town.
 Plan a day trip to the Kőszeg Mountains, Hétforrás (7 fountains), Írottkő and the Ó-house look-out tower.

 Pannonia Ring is a racetrack for exciting motorcycle and car competitions.